NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Bathymetry correction with mapprojected images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Mapprojecting the input images can improve the results on steep slopes
+(:numref:`mapproj-example`).
+While that may not be a big concern in
+bathymetry applications, this section nevertheless illustrates how
+stereo with shallow water can be done with mapprojection.

 Given an external DEM, the left and right images can be mapprojected
 onto this DEM, for example as:

 ::

+  mapproject external_dem.tif --tr gridSize \
-  mapproject external_dem.tif left.tif left.xml left_map.tif
+    left.tif left.xml left_map.tif

 and the same for the right image.
+The same ground sample distance
+(resolution) must be used for left and right images, which should be
+appropriately chosen depending on the data (:numref:`mapproj-res`).

-One should mapproject the same way
-the left and right band 7 Digital Globe multispectral images (if
+One should mapproject the same way the left and right band 7 Digital
-applicable), obtaining two images, ``left_map_b7.tif`` and
+Globe multispectral images (if applicable), obtaining two images,
-``right_map_b7.tif``.
-These two can be used to find the masks, as earlier:
+``left_map_b7.tif`` and ``right_map_b7.tif``.
+These two can be used to
+find the masks, as earlier:

 ::